Self-Certification of Women-Owned Businesses

 Additionally, the SBA further defines “small business” based on industry, number of employees, and receipts.

-The SBA has approved four organizations to act as Third Party Certifiers under the WOSB Program.
-The four organizations and contact information are:
+The SBA has approved four organizations to act as Third Party Certifiers under the WOSB Program: